MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/speed/get-started.md

    limitations under the License.  -->
 # Optimize website speed using Lighthouse

-This tutorial teaches you how to use Lighthouse, and other tools, in DevTools to find ways to make your websites load faster.
+This tutorial teaches you how to use Lighthouse and other tools in DevTools to find ways to make your websites load faster.

-The **Lighthouse** tool provides links to content hosted on third-party websites.
+The **Lighthouse** tool provides links to content that's hosted on third-party websites.
 Microsoft isn't responsible for and has no control over the content of these sites and any data that may be collected.

 <!-- ====================================================================== -->
 ## Prerequisites

-* You should have some web development experience, similar to what is taught in this [Introduction to Web Development class](https://www.coursera.org/learn/web-development#syllabus).

 * Install [Visual Studio Code](https://code.visualstudio.com) to edit source code.

 * Install [Node.js](https://nodejs.org) to use it as a local web server.

-* You don't need to know anything about load performance.
-You learn about load performance in this tutorial.

 <!-- ====================================================================== -->